 Ireland, whose economy is hugely reliant on the mainly U.S. based multinational firms that employ around one-in-eight workers, has resumed talks with OECD officials on its concerns but it remains to be seen if progress can be made, Donohoe said.

-Agreement from Ireland, one of the countries that has benefited most from low corporate taxes, would be a big boost for the project to impose a minimum global rate.
+Agreement from Ireland, one of the countries that has benefited most from low corporate taxes, would be a boost for the project to impose a minimum global rate.
 Ireland and other holdouts cannot block the proposed changes, but if Ireland were to maintain its lower tax rate, companies that book profits there could be forced to pay additional tax elsewhere.

 President Joe Biden’s U.S. administration has driven the push to reach a global agreement this year.
 But the envisioned reforms require approval in the U.S. Congress.